muhammedSeyrek/startWithC/README.md

 - 👋 Hi, I’m @muhammedSeyrek
-- 👀 I’m interested in algorithm with C language,sql and network
+- 👀 I’m interested in algorithm with C language,sql,kali linux and network.
 - 🌱 I’m currently learning C language
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on system engineering
-- 📫 How to reach me ...
+- 📫 How to reach me ... muhammedseyrek00@gmail.com

 <!---
 muhammedSeyrek/muhammedSeyrek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.